lloydgoronga/fintech-data-platform-interview-project/README.md

 This component allows you to explore the cleaned and structured data in the warehouse to derive business insights.

 ![EDA Notebook Screenshot](./docs/eda_screenshot.png)
-*(Note: You should take a screenshot of your running notebook showing the charts and save it as `eda_screenshot.png` inside the `docs` folder for this image to appear).*

 * **Action:** In a terminal (with `venv` active), run the Jupyter Notebook server:
     ```sh